yasinenis/yasinenis/README.md

 # Hi there, I'm Yasin Eniş 👋

-I'm a second-year Computer Engineering student passionate about technology and eager to learn and contribute to exciting projects.
+I'm a third-year Computer Engineering student passionate about technology and eager to learn and contribute to exciting projects.

 ## 🛠️ Skills